mse22/Eadala_ENV872_Project/README.md

 <list any software scripts/code contained in the repository and a description of their purpose.>

-Code will be included in three seperate R markdown files:
+Code will be included in three seperate R markdown files in the folder 'Code':
-1. 'Processing&Wrangling'
+1. 'Processing&Wrangling.Rmd': Code relevant to any processing and wrangling required to be done on the Raw files will be included in this file
-2.
+2. 'Data_exploration.Rmd': Code relevant to any data exploration before the main data analysis stage will be stored in this file
-3.
+3. 'Data_analysis.Rmd': Code relevant to the main data analysis aspect of the project will be inluded here

 ## Quality assurance/quality control